jetbrains-academy/rustlings-course/Common Programming Concepts/If/Managing Conditions/task.md

 ![](image.png)

-Now, can you quickly understand what the code from `main.rs` file prints?
+Now, can you quickly understand what the code from the `main.rs` file prints?

 <div class="hint">
   The resulting if condition should be <br>